Blessing of the Roads

 - Blessing of the Roads website text sample

 - Blessing of the Roads media release sample

 - Social media tips

 - Declaration for Road Safety fact sheet information

-The RoadWise Program also has a range of road safety material available for loan.
-To view what resources are available and to book, please download the WALGA RoadWise Program Resource catalogue through the download form.
+RoadWise also has a range of road safety material available for loan.
+To view available resources and to book, please download the WALGA RoadWise Resource catalogue through the download form.

 When is the next campaign?

 The 2021 Blessing of the Roads campaign will run in the lead up to and during the Easter long weekend (Friday, 2 April - Monday, 5 April 2021).

 For further information, contact your closest Road Safety Advisor.